 In accordance with The Package Travel, Package Holidays and Package Tours Regulations 1992 all passengers booking with Charity Challenge for events that do not include flights or where the passenger organises their own flights, our clients are fully protected for the initial deposit and subsequently the balance of all monies paid to us, including repatriation if required, arising from cancellation or curtailment of their travel arrangements due to the insolvency of Charity Challenge.
 There is no requirement for Financial Protection of day trips, and none is provided.
 This Insurance has been arranged by International Passenger Protection Limited and underwritten by Insurers who are members of the Association of British Insurers.

-- The person (your employee) who participates in the challenge.
+- The person (your supporter) who participates in the challenge.

-- The UK or Irish registered charity (your charity of the year partner or other charity being supported)
+- The UK or Irish registered charity (you)

-- Challenges (Un)Limited, trading as Charity Challenge (us – the tour operator)
+- Challenges (Un)Limited, trading as Charity Challenge (us)

 The contracts are as follows:

-The participant and Charity Challenge (The Booking Form)
+The participant and Challenges (Un)Limited (The Booking Form)

 When a participant completes a booking form, either manually or online, they are asked to sign or tick to indicate their agreement to our terms and conditions.

-The charity and Charity Challenge (The Authorisation Form)
+The charity and Challenges (Un)Limited (The Authorisation Form)

-As the majority of our clients participate under the minimum sponsorship option, they raise funds for their chosen charity, and we require the charity to pay the balance of the challenge costs 8 weeks before departure (as long as the participant has raised the minimum amount of sponsorship as agreed on the authorisation form).
+As the majority of our clients participate under the minimum sponsorship option, they raise funds for your cause, and we require the charity to pay the balance of the challenge costs 8 weeks before departure (as long as the participant has raised the minimum amount of sponsorship as agreed on the authorisation form).
 There are two sets of terms and conditions, depending whether the participant is funding the challenge as a self funder or through the minimum sponsorship or flexi route.

-The charity and the participant (your employee) (Professional Fundraising Agreement)
+The charity and their supporter (Professional Fundraising Agreement)

-The legal relationship in place by the time we accept someone to participate in a Charity Challenge are between (1) the Participant and Charity Challenge (the Booking Form) and between (2) the Charity and Charity Challenge (the Authorisation Form).
-The Participant has no formal agreement with the charity and as such, we would recommend that charities send out a professional fundraiser agreement on charity letterhead to the participant, which they should sign and return.
+The legal relationship in place by the time we accept someone to participate in a Charity Challenge are between (1) the Participant and Challenges (Un)Limited (the Booking Form) and between (2) the Charity and Challenges (Un)Limited (the Authorisation Form).
+The Participant has no formal agreement with the charity and as such, we would recommend that you send out a professional fundraiser agreement on charity letterhead to the participant, which they should sign and return to you.
 In addition, participants whose personal benefits exceed £500 in any year become a Professional Fundraiser under the terms of the Charities Act 1992 and therefore must have a formal agreement with the charity confirming certain minimum terms.
 In the case of a Charity Challenge, the personal benefit received is the amount paid by the Charity towards the participant's challenge costs (which in most cases under the minimum sponsorship or flexi options does exceed £500).
 We will provide you with a database driven professional fundraiser agreement each time we send you an authorisation form for someone who is raising the minimum sponsorship and therefore not covering all of the costs themselves.
 This agreement will enable your charity to comply with the Charities Act 1992.
 We recommend cutting and pasting this text onto your charity letterhead and sending it out to all participants who are not themselves covering the full costs of the event (i.e. any minimum sponsorship or flexi participants).